Lyon-La Duchère: SC Lyon rebrand

 In May 2019 the club held a poll of supporters to choose one of three new names.
 On 4 June 2020, it announced that the name Sporting Club de Lyon had been chosen, in order to appeal to a larger number of people from across the city.

 Lyon La Duchère rebrand

 A year later, after finishing last in the 2020–21 Championnat National, new president Jean-Christophe Vincent announced a rebrand of the club, in order to "turn the page on a sporting failure" and "return to the original identity of the club... [and] take a name that clearly recalls the origin and the raison d'être of this football club".
 The announcement was made on 1 June 2021.

+At the end of the 2022–23 season, the club was administratively relegated to National 3 by the DNCG for financial reasons.